kumarshagun978-stack/Retail-Supply-Chain-Analytics-Dashboard/README.md

 ------
 📌 Project Overview

-The Retail Supply Chain Sales Performance Dashboard is an end-to-end Business Intelligence project developed using Power BI, SQL, Excel, Power Query, and DAX.
-This dashboard analyzes retail sales data to monitor business performance, profitability, customer behavior, and regional sales trends through interactive visualizations.
-It features key business KPIs such as Total Sales, Total Profit, Total Orders, Average Order Value, and Profit per Order to support data-driven decision-making.
-The data was cleaned and transformed using Power Query, modeled with a Star Schema, and enhanced with DAX measures for accurate reporting.
-The dashboard provides actionable insights into product performance, customer segments, and sales trends, demonstrating practical skills in data cleaning, data modeling, business analytics, and dashboard development.
+- The Retail Supply Chain Sales Performance Dashboard is an end-to-end Business Intelligence solution built with Power BI, SQL, Excel, Power Query, and DAX.
+It transforms raw retail sales data into a single interactive view of business performance, profitability, customer behavior, and regional trends — giving stakeholders a real-time lens into what's driving revenue and what isn't.
+- Raw data was cleaned and shaped in Power Query, structured into a Star Schema data model, and layered with custom DAX measures to power key KPIs including Total Sales, Total Profit, Total Orders, Average Order Value, and Profit per Order.
+Beyond top-line numbers, the dashboard breaks performance down by product, customer segment, and region, surfacing where profitability is strongest and where it's leaking — insights that support faster, evidence-based decisions rather than static end-of-month reporting.

 --------